SocialForge/InstaSweep/README.md

 3. Open [Instagram](instagram.com), log into your account and open the developer console (F12) and paste the code.

+### Method 2: Chrome extension

+1. Download the latest `InstaSweep.zip` file from the repository's [`Releases`](https://github.com/SocialForge/InstaSweep/releases) section.

+2. Unzip the contents of the file.

+3. Open a Chromium-based web browser (Chrome, Chromium, Brave, Edge, etc...)

+4. Go to `Manage extension` menu within the web browser

+5. Enable `Developer mode` in order to manually add an extension

+6. Click `Load unpacked`

+7. This will open the browser's file selection dialog

+8. Navigate to the previously extracted `public` directory and open it

+9. Once inside, press `Select folder` and the extension should be added to your browser extensions

+10. Open [Instagram](instagram.com), log into your account and click on the extension, or hit **CTRL+I** on the keyboard to execute.

+## Running the script

-4. You will be met with the following interface:
+Upon running the script via any of the methods mentioned above, you will be met with the following interface:

  <img src="./public/assets/README.md/app_initial.png" alt="Initial screen" width="50%" />

-5. Click anywhere to start the scanning process.
+Click anywhere to start the scanning process.

-6. Once it finishes, you will be met with the following screen which will show you the results:
+Once it finishes, you will be met with the following screen which will show you the results:

  <img src="./public/assets/README.md/app_results.png" alt="Results screen" width="50%" />

-7. If you wish to unfollow any of these users, you can select 1 or more of them by clicking on them and then clicking the "UNFOLLOW" button on the bottom left.
+If you wish to unfollow any of these users, you can select 1 or more of them by clicking on them and then clicking the "UNFOLLOW" button on the bottom left.

 ## HotKeys \*️⃣